Have you ever wished there was a way to spice up those important – but often boring – panel discussions at your big meeting? Now there is.

 - Guests are more willing to tackle the tough issues that create industry buzz, and keep attendees coming back next year

-- The “talk show” often shows up in meeting evaluations as the highlight of the entire convention
+- The “talk show” often shows up in meeting evaluations as the highlight of the entire conference

 The talk show format is easy to pull off.
 Here’s how it works: